AditiR-42/AC215_PrivaSEE/README.md

 ### Data Pipeline Overview
 In this milestone, we worked on updating our model training approach and proceeded to start fine-tuning data.
-1. `src/datapipeline/clean_data.py` *New* This script performs data cleaning operations, including HTML tag removal and URL filtering, and provides functions to upload or read datasets from GCP.
+1. `src/datapipeline/clean_data.py` <mark>*New*</mark> This script performs data cleaning operations, including HTML tag removal and URL filtering, and provides functions to upload or read datasets from GCP.
-2. `src/datapipeline/create_gemini_tuning_datasets.py` *New* This script prepares datasets for Gemini model tuning by processing privacy-related CSV data, generating JSONL files, and uploading them to GCP.
+2. `src/datapipeline/create_gemini_tuning_datasets.py` <mark>*New*</mark> This script prepares datasets for Gemini model tuning by processing privacy-related CSV data, generating JSONL files, and uploading them to GCP.
-3. `src/datapipeline/create_vertexai_datasets.py` *New* This script generates training, validation, and testing datasets in JSONL format for Vertex AI, using grouped and labeled privacy issue data from a CSV, and uploads them to GCP.
+3. `src/datapipeline/create_vertexai_datasets.py` <mark>*New*</mark> This script generates training, validation, and testing datasets in JSONL format for Vertex AI, using grouped and labeled privacy issue data from a CSV, and uploads them to GCP.
 4. `src/datapipeline/data_cleaning_functions.py` This script cleans the data scrapped from the scraping prototype.
 5. `src/datapipeline/docker-compose.yaml` This yaml file supports the docker-shell-compose.sh script.
 6. `src/datapipeline/docker-shell.sh` This script creates a custom network, builds a custom-label-studio Docker image, and resets existing containers to ensure a fresh setup.